wight-airmash/ab-server/docs/env-variables.md

 Default: `false`

-Allows cross-server synchronization of user stats, via the airmash.online sync service.
+Allows cross-server synchronization of user stats, via the airmash.rocks sync service.

 Public servers in the games list should set this to true.
 Development or private servers should leave this as false.